-We’ve heard you have been recording your debut album.
-How is this coming along and how excited are you to release it?
+We understand you have been recording your debut album, how is this coming along and how excited are you to release it?

 I’m so excited to share this project that has been in the works for over a year now.
 This album is like my baby, and it’s finally almost all grown up and ready to take on the world.
 Through this album, I’ve learned to navigate my mind as a songwriter and discover not only who I am as an artist, but as a person.